gaultier/blog/how_to_make_your_own_static_site_generator.md

 To avoid searching for irrelevant content, I ignore some DOM elements, e.g. the header, footer, code snippets, etc.

 When a user types in the search box, the content of all articles is linearly searched with `indexOf()`.
-Since this very likely is implemented with SIMD, it is lightning fast.
+Since this function is very likely implemented with SIMD, it is lightning fast.
 Then, for each match, the link to the article, as well as surrounding text, is shown.